 Another workaround is to uninstall the updates from your computer.
 If you are using Windows 10 Version 1709, you should uninstall the update KB4103727 and KB4103718 if you’re running Windows 7.
 Uninstalling these updates requires the computer to be restarted.

-Although you can use any of the above mentioned methods to resolve this issue of RDP Authentication Error Function Requested Is Not Supported but I recommend that you should either use Solution 1 or Solution 2 for the resolution.
-What are your thoughts about this?
+Although you can use any of the above mentioned methods to resolve this issue of RDP Authentication Error Function Requested Is Not Supported, I recommend that you should either use Solution 1 (install latest Windows updates) or Solution 2 (using local group policy) for the resolution.